Ranging from immediate circumstances to larger convictions, here are 10 good reasons for saying no to sex.

 - When substances are influencing your decision.

 - You don’t know what having sex means—does it mean you are exclusive and monogamous, having an affair, having a one-night stand?
-It is important to know so that you can determine whether that is all right with you.

 - You don’t have protection from pregnancy or sexually transmitted diseases.